 When you set foot in your basement and notice that the foundation walls are bulging inward, it can be a scary moment.
 Bowing, buckling, or tilting foundation walls are caused by moisture-saturated soils exerting pressure on your walls.
 This is when we would recommend hiring our bowing basement wall repair team in Seattle.
 Our experts will inspect your basement, identify the cause of your foundation problem, and offer solutions.

 Signs that your foundations walls are bowing include:

 - Walls moving inward at the bottom

 - Walls moving inward at the top

 - Wet soil or clay found around the home near damaged walls

 - Expansive clay soils around the structure

-If you discover that you have bowing walls, the easiest solution is to get the best foundation repair in Seattle.
+If you discover that you have bowing walls, the easiest solution is to contact Seattle’s best bowing basement wall repair company.
 Call Matvey Foundation Repair as soon as possible, and we can restore your walls quickly and efficiently.

 To fix bowing walls, we use several methods.
 SafeBase Wall Anchors restore lateral strength to help your walls resist the pressures exerted by expanding soil.
 The SafeBase Waler Wall Support System adds structural stability to any compromised basement wall.
 With SafeBase Carbon Fiber, your walls are reinforced with carbon fiber, giving them incredible resistance against shear forces.